-OtozTM CEO and Co-founder, Mr. Naeem Ghauri, was also recently appointed as Chairman for NETSOL Technologies Pakistan and is also NETSOL's President for the parent company NetSol Technologies, Inc. He is based in our Lahore, Pakistan office.
+OtozTM CEO and Co-founder, Mr. Naeem Ghauri, was recently appointed as Chairman for NetSol Technologies, Ltd., ("NetSol PK") and is also the President of the parent company, NetSol Technologies, Inc. He is based in our Lahore, Pakistan office.

 Europe